 Volcanic activity is another constructive factor in the formation of landforms.
 Volcanic action involves the release of molten magma (melted rock) from deep below the earth’s surface.
-When the molten magma is spewed onto the earth's surface, it is called lava.
+When molten magma is spewed onto the earth’s surface, it is called lava.
 When lava cools off on the earth’s surface, they solidify and may form land features.
 This action is responsible for the formations of many spectacular landforms.
-Some examples of landforms created by volcanic action include lava domes, plateaux, and calderas.
+Some examples of landforms created by volcanic activity include lava domes, plateaux, and calderas.

-Here are a few important examples of landforms from volcanic eruptions:
+Here are a few important examples of landforms from volcanic eruptions

 They form by non-explosive eruptions of low viscosity (more fluid lava) lava.
 The features of this kind of volcano are its gentle upper slopes and steep lower slopes.
 Low viscosity material from the vent spreads around quickly before they cool and solidify.
 As they cool, viscosity increases, causing it to thicken at the edges.